 Was It All Just Made Up?

-But feigning the kind of amnesia from which Agatha Christie apparently suffered is much more difficult than it might appear.
+But feigning the kind of amnesia from which Christie apparently suffered is much more difficult than it might appear.
 Most people have no idea what symptoms they should or should not display.
 A simple test of episodic, semantic and procedural memory would quickly diagnose fakery.

-Given the many questions that remain unresolved 90 years after Christie’s disappearance, it remains a mystery.
+Given the many questions that are unresolved 90 years after Christie’s disappearance, it remains a mystery.
 Nor is it at all clear whether her amnesia was staged or was in fact caused by stress or some organic disorder.
 With regard to human memory, in which reality and fiction so easily become intermingled in an inextricable mélange, matters are never as straightforward as Christie, speaking of her mysteries, would have you believe: “The simplest explanation is usually the right one.”

-Diagnostic criteria: Dissociative amnesia
+Diagnostic Criteria: Dissociative Amnesia

-“The main feature is loss of memory, usually of important recent events, that is not due to organic mental disorder, and is too great to be explained by ordinary forgetfulness or fatigue.
+According to the World Health Organization, the main feature of this condition is “loss of memory, usually of important recent events, that is not due to organic mental disorder, and is too great to be explained by ordinary forgetfulness or fatigue.
 The amnesia is usually centered on traumatic events, such as accidents or unexpected bereavements, and is usually partial and selective.
-Complete and generalized amnesia is rare, and is usually part of a fugue.
+Complete and generalized amnesia is rare, and is usually part of a fugue....
 If this is the case, the disorder should be classified as such.
 The diagnosis should not be made in the presence of organic brain disorders, intoxication or excessive fatigue.”

 In other words, Agatha Christie could have suffered from a dissociative fugue, or state of psychological flight.
-Persons with this disorder exhibit all of the symptoms of dissociative amnesia.
+Persons with this disorder exhibit all the symptoms of dissociative amnesia.
 Additionally, a person suffering from this disorder may seek to move well beyond his or her usual sphere of travel.
-And although the person may suffer amnesia during a fugue state, behavior may seem completely normal to outsiders.
+And although the individual may suffer amnesia during a fugue state, behavior may seem completely normal to outsiders.